 Latest updates in

-Global immigration rules and procedures are changing by the day, as governments around the world begin to ease lockdown measures and certain overseas visa centres begin a phased reopening.
+Global immigration rules are changing by the day, as governments around the world respond to the ongoing COVID-19 pandemic and many visa centres are operating at a reduced capacity.

 With this in mind, Smith Stone Walters would like to highlight the following key updates in global immigration this week.